noir-lang/noir/docs/docs/tutorials/noirjs_app.md

 :::warning

 WASMs are not always easy to work with.
 In our case, `vite` likes serving them with the wrong MIME type.
 There are different fixes but we found the easiest one is just YOLO instantiating the WASMs manually.
-Paste this at the top of the file, and it will work just fine:
+Paste this at the top of the file, just below the other imports, and it will work just fine:

 ```js
 import initNoirC from "@noir-lang/noirc_abi";